Transfer on Death Tax Implications

 Inheritance Taxes

-An inheritance tax is a state-imposed tax that you pay when receiving money or property from a deceased person's estate.
-Unlike an estate tax, beneficiaries pay the inheritance tax and it is usually due shortly after funds are received by the beneficiary.
+An inheritance tax is a state-imposed tax.
+You pay this when receiving money or property from a deceased person's estate.
+Unlike an estate tax, beneficiaries pay the inheritance tax.
+It is usually due shortly after the beneficiary receives funds.

-Fortunately, these taxes are almost a thing of the past.
-Only a handful of states still collect an inheritance tax.
+Fortunately, only a handful of states still collect an inheritance tax.
 Those states with a tax have a relatively high exclusion amount before taxes are due.

 Depending on your relationship with the deceased, you may qualify for an exemption or reduction in the amount of inheritance tax owed.
 For example, most state tax laws exempt a surviving spouse who inherits property from their deceased spouse.